studiohyperdrive/ngx-tools/apps/docs/src/app/pages/docs/layout/implementation/components/index.md

 This means that the order of rendering is now no longer depended on how you provide the components in the template, but by the two dimensional array provided to the `ngx-configurable-layout` component.
 This significantly streamlines the process and allows you to easily refactor existing flows.
 In the chapters below we'll explain how to provide the two dimensional array to the component.

+In order to provide an accessible experience for end-users, the earlier mentioned `NgxDragAndDropService` needs to be provided.

+### Accessibility

+Currently, default texts have been provided for the following languages: Dutch (`nl`), English (`en`), French (`fr`), German (`de`), Spanish (`es`),Portuguese (`pt`), Turkish (`tr`), and Kurdish (`ku`).

+In order to further customize the messages for end users with assistive technologies, we can pass several configuration items to the `ngx-configurable-layout` and `ngx-configurable-layout-item`.

+By passing an `itemLabel` and a `rowLabel` we can define specific names for the rows and the items within the rows of the `ngx-configurable-layout`.
+By default, these are `item` and `list`; but you can change these to your own preference.

+The `ngx-configurable-layout-item` also has an optional `label` property which can be used to overwrite both the default and the layout defined label for the item.

 ### Static

 Earlier we mentioned that the layout is build up using a provided two dimensional array.
 Depending on whether you want this layout to be `static` or `editable`, we provide the array in a different fashion.